 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Council, that officer is the Director of Resources - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets - approve the Statement of Accounts.
+In this Council, that officer is the Chief Financial Officer - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets - · approve the Statement of Accounts.

-The Director of Resources' responsibilities:
+The Chief Financial Officer's responsibilities:

-The Director of Resources is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ("the Code").
+The Chief Financial Officer is responsible for the preparation of the Council's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ("the Code").

-In preparing this Statement of Accounts, the Director of Resources has:
+In preparing this Statement of Accounts, the Chief Financial Officer has: